 Engaging our Heads, Hearts, and Hands

 Bible “Study” is, perhaps, a misnomer in our church.
-Our Adult Education programs are about –
+Our Faith4Life programs are about –

 - Sharing our individual faith journeys with one another.